International Pain & Spine Intervention Society (IPSIS)

 4.4.7 carrying out technical analysis to determine how to improve the sites and services we provide;

-4.4.9 training SIS staff about how to best serve our user community;
+4.4.9 training IPSIS staff about how to best serve our user community;

 4.4.10 improving our products and services;